Asia stocks echo Wall Street rally as inflation report looms

 On Wall Street, the S&P 500 rose 0.7% to 3,919.25 after drifting between small gains and losses through the day.
 The Dow Jones Industrial Average gained 0.6% to 33,704.10, and the Nasdaq composite climbed 1% to 10,742.63.

 The stock market has had a positive start to 2023 helped by hopes that cooling inflation and a slowing economy may convince the Federal Reserve to ease off its markets-shaking hikes to interest rates.
-The Fed since early last year has been raising rates at a furious pace to bring painful inflation under control.
+Since early last year, the Fed has been raising rates at a furious pace to bring painful inflation under control.
 Such moves risk causing a recession and hurt investment prices.

 Investors were hoping for some clues about where the Fed is heading from its chair, Jerome Powell, who spoke at a forum in Stockholm on Tuesday.
 But he gave little news about rates.